tiramisuvv/NLP/DependencyParsing.md

   - But you can profitably do a beam search if you wish (slower but better)
     - You keep k good parse prefixes at each time step
 - The model’s accuracy is fractionally below the state of the art in dependency parsing, but
-- 【快】It provides **very fast linear time parsing**, with high accuracy – great for parsing the web
+- 【优点：快】It provides **very fast linear time parsing**, with high accuracy – great for parsing the web

 ### 2.4.2 Conventional Feature Representation